kik369/docker-web-interface/README.md

 -   **Keyboard Shortcuts:** The application provides keyboard shortcuts for quick navigation and access to features:

+    -   `Ctrl + K` – Open command palette (central interface for search and commands)
     -   `Ctrl + Shift + C` – Switch to Containers tab
     -   `Ctrl + Shift + I` – Switch to Images tab
-    -   `Ctrl + Shift + S` – Focus on search box
+    -   `Ctrl + D` – Toggle dark/light mode
-    -   `Ctrl + /` – Show keyboard shortcuts modal
+    -   `Ctrl + R` – Refresh current view

-    -   A help button (?) in the lower-right corner also opens the shortcuts modal
+-   **Command Palette:** The application features a powerful command palette (activated with `Ctrl + K`) that provides:

+    -   Quick access to all application commands
+    -   Search functionality for containers and images
+    -   Keyboard navigation with arrow keys
+    -   Command categorization for easy discovery
+    -   Shortcut hints for frequently used commands

 -   **WebSocket Architecture**: The application uses a robust WebSocket implementation for real-time updates: